 Using the carving-out and building-out techniques produced the traditional buildings in the Cappadocia Region.
 According to the the construction techniques, the buildings can be defined as "rock hewn" or "stone masonry" by using tufa that is the local building material and presents an architectural variation that is the product of the different unions of two different units.
 The mixed houses, which are formed of hewn and stone masonry units in different combinations, are the building types observed the most intensively in the region.
-There are examples of a mixture of both housing types by hewing the part of the houses leaning on rock that is used for a pantry, storage depot or stable.
+There are examples of a mixture of both housing types by hewing the part of the houses leaning on rock that is used for a pantry, storage or stable.

 Although it is known that the rock hewn buildings in the Cappadocia Region are much older, a majority of the stone masonry buildings can be dated to around the end of the 1800s and beginning of the 1900s.
 The production and consumption relations and the relations between cultural practices are reflected to the spatial organization of the traditional buildings.
 The most basic characteristic reflected to buildings in these relations is the separation between production and living activities.
 This separation and grouping also determines the order of hewn and stone masonry spaces.
 While preparations for winter, the making of grape molasses and daily production activities are generally made in the hewn spaces, the building-out units are usually used as living spaces.
 The rock hewn and stone masonry spaces present a comfortable environment for those living in them since they are warm in winter and cool in summer.

 The insulation feature of the walls having a thickness of 60-100 centimeters at the hewn units constitutes suitable conditions for storing food for long periods of time.
-In general, some of the production spaces made with the hewn rock system are spaces, such as "tandır (clay-lined pit or large earthenware jar buried in ground and used as oven) house", "winter house", tafana (tandır plus place to store food, a sort of kitchen and pantry), "summer house", "storage depot" and "stable". Şırahaneler are specialized spaces used for the production of molasses in the traditional buildings of Cappadocia Region.
+In general, some of the production spaces made with the hewn rock system are spaces, such as "tandır (clay-lined pit or large earthenware jar buried in ground and used as oven) house", "winter house", tafana (tandır plus place to store food, a sort of kitchen and pantry), "summer house", "storage" and the social interaction of women, besides daily life and production activities, they are multi-purpose spaces that provide the opportunity for the social interaction of women.
+The production of grape molasses, which is one of the important cultural practices unique to the region, is made in the courtyards with the collective labor method at many rural settlements in the region from among the different foods made during the summer in preparation for winter.

+"stable". Şırahaneler are specialized spaces used for the production of molasses in the traditional buildings of Cappadocia Region.